cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 ## 📄 Documents

-CryptPad uses symmetrical encryption with a per-document secret key to make your documents unreadable for anyone who has no access to the corresponding keys.
-CryptPad also allows you to differentiate between read-only and write access to a document.
-For that, anyone who wants to modify a document needs to prove that they own the private signing key linked to the document.
-For this, they sign their modifications and other people working on the same document can verify that the modification was indeed done by an authorized person.
+CryptPad uses symmetric encryption with a per-document secret key to make your documents unreadable for anyone who has no access to their corresponding keys.
+CryptPad also allows you to differentiate between read-only and write accesses to a document.
+For that, anyone wanting to modify a document needs to prove that they own the private signing key linked to the document.
+For this, they sign their modifications and other people working on the same document can verify that the modification was indeed done by an authorized person before accepting the changes.

 ### ♻ Sharing
 CryptPad keeps these technical details "under the hood" and provides a simple